-- The HRC-S provides wavelength coverage from 1.2-175 Å (10-0.07 keV). - The HRC-S provides the highest time resolution at 16μs when the central plate only is employed (note that photon time tag errors discovered on-orbit significantly degrade the effective time resolution of the HRC-I-see Section 7.10). - The HRC-S can provide slightly better spatial (and thus spectral) resolution than ACIS for the LETG. - HRC-S has essentially no intrinsic energy resolution and so overlapping spectral orders cannot be separated. - The HRC-S QE is smaller than that of ACIS-S in the 1.2-20 Å (10-0.6 keV) range. - The HRC-S background count rate is about 75 count s-1 in its windowed-down spectroscopic configuration during times of quiescence.
+- The HRC-S provides wavelength coverage from 1.2-175 Å (10-0.07 keV). - The HRC-S provides the highest time resolution at 16 $\mu s$ when the central plate only is employed (note that photon time tag errors discovered on-orbit significantly degrade the effective time resolution of the HRC-I -see Section 7.11). - The HRC-S can provide slightly better spatial (and thus spectral) resolution than ACIS for the LETG. - HRC-S has essentially no intrinsic energy resolution and so overlapping spectral orders cannot be separated. - The HRC-S QE is smaller than that of ACIS-S in the 1.2-20 Å(10-0.6 keV) range. - The HRC-S background count rate is about 75 count s-1 in its windowed-down spectroscopic configuration during times of quiescence.
 However this can rise to exceed the HRC telemetry saturation limit of 184 count s-1 during background "flares".
-This saturation causes deadtime that can be corrected for to an accuracy of 5-10% at present.
-Background flares can also be filtered out using CIAO or other
+This saturation causes deadtime that can be corrected for to an accuracy

 Figure 9.24: HRC-S detector image of a Capella observation, showing positive order dispersion.
 Both axes are in Å with 1.148 Å/mm.
 The increasing cross-dispersion extent of lines at longer wavelengths is due to astigmatism in the HRMA/LETG system.
-The positive-order HRC-S plate gap is at ~ 63 Å.
+The positive-order HRC-S plate gap is at $\sim 63$ Å.